Identification, Doubly Robust Estimation, and Semiparametric Efficiency Theory of Nonignorable Missing Data With a Shadow Variable: Introduction

+However, it is possible that MNAR occurs as missingness may depend on the missing values even after conditioning on the observed data.
 Compared to MAR, MNAR is much more challenging.
-Under MNAR, even parametric models are often non-identifiable \citep{miao2014normal,wang2014instrumental}.
-However, MNAR is of common occurrence in practice when missingness depends on the missing values even conditional on the observed data.
-Several authors have studied the problem of identification under MNAR.
-Among them, \cite{heckman1979sample} proposed the so-called Heckman Selection Model, which includes a pair of models for the outcome and the selection process conditional on correlated latent variables to induce an association between the outcome and selection process. \cite{little1993pattern,little1994class} introduced methods based on a pattern-mixture parametrization for incomplete data, which specifies the distribution of the outcome for each missing data pattern separately.
-Little studied identification of pattern-mixture models by imposing restrictions on unidentifiable parameters across different missing data patterns, for example, setting the parameters of the joint distribution of the data under a given pattern of missingness to be equal to a known function of parameters under a different pattern. \cite{fay1986causal} and \cite{ma2003identification} employed graphical models for the missing data mechanism and studied identification for categorical variables. \cite{rotnitzky1998semiparametric} and \cite{robins2000sensitivity} developed sensitivity analysis methods by assuming that the association between the outcome and the missingness process is fully specified. \cite{das2003nonparametric} and \cite{tchetgen2013general} gave sufficient identification conditions under MNAR in nonparametric and semiparametric regression models with a valid instrumental variable, which is correlated to the missingness process but independent of the outcome in the underlying population.
+As recently noted by \cite{miao2014normal} and \cite{wang2014instrumental}, even fully parametric models are often non-identifiable under MNAR, that is, the parameters are not uniquely determined in spite of infinite samples.
+Previous authors have studied the problem of identification under MNAR.
+Among them, \cite{heckman1979sample}'s outcome--selection model rests on a pair of parametric models for the outcome and the missingness process. \cite{little1993pattern,little1994class} introduce a pattern-mixture parametrization for incomplete data, which specifies the distribution of the outcome for each missing data pattern separately.
+Little studied identification of pattern-mixture models by imposing restrictions on unknown parameters across different missing data patterns, for example, setting the missing data distribution equal to that of the observed data. \cite{fay1986causal} and \cite{ma2003identification} use graphical models for the missing data mechanism and studied identification for categorical variables. \cite{rotnitzky1998semiparametric} and \cite{robins2000sensitivity} develop sensitivity analysis methods given a completely known association between the outcome and the missingness process. \cite{das2003nonparametric}, \cite{tchetgen2017general}, \cite{sun2018semiparametric}, and \cite{liu2015doubly} propose identification conditions for nonparametric and semiparametric regression models with the help of an instrumental variable, which affects the missingness process but not the outcome.